edprince/edwardprince.com/_posts/2016-03-14-making-this-site.md

-The layout is telling Liquid how to present the rest of the page (excluding the post content), the title is what will be displayed at the top of the post, and the data below that.
+The layout is telling Liquid how to present the rest of the page (excluding the post content), the title is what will be displayed at the top of the post, and the date below that.
 Then we can add categories for self explanatory reasons.
 What does this mean?
 So, without writing any HTML, we can start writing our post in markdown.

 The layouts reside in a `_layouts/` directory, at the same level as `_posts/`.
 Inside we can have as many layouts as we want.
-For example, you could have some blog posts that were on the left hand site, with a sidebar on the right, and a different layout that had the sidebar on the left and the post content on the right.
+For example, you could have some blog posts that were on the left hand side, with a sidebar on the right, and a different layout that had the sidebar on the left and the post content on the right.